Try growing them from seed and enjoy producing miracles of color.

-Classes Annuals may be classified according to the time that their seeds may be safely sown.
+Annuals may be classified according to the time that their seeds may be safely sown.
 There are many annuals, which are sometimes known under the rather misleading name of “hardy annuals.”
-These plants are not hardy in the sense that the plants themselves live through the winter, but are hardy in that their seeds will stand the rigor of winter out of doors if given a slight protection of some sort.
+These plants are not hardy in the sense that the plants themselves live through the winter, but are hardy in that their seeds will stand the rigor of winter out of doors if given slight protection of some sort.
 The practice of fall seeding of annuals would best be confined to those which transplant with difficulty and those which require an especially early start in spring for the best results

 The second class of annuals includes those which are tender, that is, whose foliage cannot stand cold at any time.
 These should not be sown out of doors in the open ground in spring until the last danger of frost is, gone and the soil is warm and mellow.
 Many times in particularly favorable situations these plants will drop seeds which will live to germinate the next season, but it is not wise to rely on this for the next year’s plants.
 In this class come such plants as the alpiglossis, marigold, ageratum, candytuft, zinnia, and Phlox drummondi.
-We would include in this class all the annuals, which will succeed by sowing the seed out of door, and thinning them if they come up too thickly.
+We would include in this class all the annuals, which will succeed by sowing the seed out of the door, and thinning them if they come up too thickly.

 If we would rather wait until early spring for planting hardy annual seeds, they’re best covered with burlap, to prevent the birds from eating the seed.
 This same advice would hold true for sowing the third class of seeds in the beds in late spring.
 When covering the seedbed with burlap or cheesecloth, however, one must watch carefully for germination, and, immediately after this starts, remove the covering.
 It is also important to guard against drying, during germination especially, as it is fatal at this period.
-The annuals needing a long growing season must be sown in boxes or pots, and for this purpose one can make no better investment than to buy or construct a coldframe, which may be obtained from most greenhouse manufacturers.
+The annuals needing a long growing season must be sown in boxes or pots, and for this purpose, one can make no better investment than to buy or construct a cold frame, which may be obtained from most greenhouse manufacturers.

 There are times, however, when sowing in pots is advisable.
 This is true in the case of tiny seeds or if one has very few seeds of some choice annual.
 In the case of fine seed, obtain pots, known as bulb-pans, from a florist.
 These are merely large, flat pots.
 The 8 or 9-inch size will be sufficiently large.
-Fill the bottom of the pot with cinders or gravel, the next third with soil screened through ordinary hardware cloth screen, and the last third with soil screened through fine window screen.
+Fill the bottom of the pot with cinders or gravel, the following third with soil screened through an ordinary hardware cloth screen, and the last third with soil screened through the fine window screen.
 Obtain a piece of copper screen for this purpose and nail it on a square framework, and it will remain serviceable for a number of years.
 It is best, when the pot is two-thirds full, to firm the soil and water it before adding the final third of fine soil as recommended previously.
 This is for better distribution.
-If it is very fine seed such as petunia, do not cover but merely press in with a small piece of wood.
-This process completed be sure to label the pot correctly.
+If it is a very fine seed such as petunia, do not cover it but merely press in with a small piece of wood.
+Once this process is completed be sure to label the pot correctly.
 Wooden labels of appropriate size may be obtained at any seed store.